We arrived at Kurume Suiten-gu Shrine (久留米水天宮) at 2:30 pm. This shrine is the headquarters for all Suiten-gu Shrines in Japan.

 We strolled the shrine then.
 This is called heidan (幣殿).
 The Haiden is the part of a Shinto shrine used to house offerings.
 In spite of its name, nowadays it is used mostly for rituals.

 Statue of Maki Yasuomi, a Japanese samurai of the late Edo period, who served as a retainer of the Arima clan of Kurume in northern Kyūshū.
-He was born in 1813 as the family head of the hereditary line of Shinto priests who cared for the shrine.
+He was born in 1813 as the family head of the hereditary line of

 A torii made of a stone.